 Interdisciplinary Internship Credit

 ISS offers academic credit for internship experience.
-ISS4944 is offered as credit toward the Liberal Studies Formative Experiences designation.
+ISS4944 is offered as credit toward the Liberal Studies Formative Experience and Upper Division Writing designations.
 Students who have secured internships related to the social sciences are encouraged to participate.
 Eligibility for academic credit is determined on a case by case basis.

 This internship credit is writing intensive.
 There are no required meetings, except for an initial meeting at the beginning of the semester.
-Otherwise, you would be responsible for in-depth reflections on an interdisciplinary knowledge base and its application to the internship.
-If the connection between your interdisciplinary academic preparation and the internship are very clearly indicated in your description then the internship is a very good fit for the ISS internship credit.
-But if the relationship is not very clear, the writing requirements will be difficult to perform successfully and the application is likely to be denied.
+Otherwise, students are responsible for in-depth reflections on an interdisciplinary knowledge base and its application to the internship.

-Those seeking credit under the Interdisciplinary Social Science course (ISS4944) must have a gpa of 2.5 or better (3.0 if the internship is outside Tallahassee) Students enrolled in the Public Policy Specialization must have a gpa of 3.0 or higher.
-It is strongly advised that applicants have at least 60 hours completed toward the Bachelor’s degree.
+Those seeking credit under the Interdisciplinary Social Science course (ISS4944) must have a gpa of 2.5 or better (3.0 if the internship is outside Tallahassee) It is strongly advised that applicants have at least 60 hours completed toward the Bachelor’s degree.
 No student will be permitted internship credit in their first semester, or when they are on probation.

 If you would like to pursue this internship please submit the description of the relationship between your interdisciplinary academic history and the environment and duties of the internship to Dr. Lisa Turner de Vera.
 Be specific in your recounting of the following: